 3. How can the lessons learned be mainstreamed to support scale-up and sustainability beyond the life of the results-based financing programme?

-We are delighted to be bringing together on the session perspectives from key project stakeholders with direct experience working on the programme– the evaluator, the performance manager and the outcomes funder.
-We will be joined by: Divya Nambiar and Phalasha Nagpal from OPML who will provide the evaluator perspective, Anushree Parekh from the British Asian Trust who will provide the performance manager perspective, and Vandana Bahri from CIFF who will bring in the outcome funder perspective.
+We are delighted to be bringing together on the session perspectives from key project stakeholders with direct experience working on the programme– the evaluator, the performance manager, the investor and the outcomes funder.
+We will be joined by: Divya Nambiar and Phalasha Nagpal from OPML who will provide the evaluator perspective; Anushree Parekh from the British Asian Trust who will provide the performance manager perspective; Archana Patankar from the National Skill Development Corporation, representing the investor viewpoint and Vandana Bahri from CIFF, bringing the outcome funder’s perspective.

 Together we will explore what it takes to create actionable, youth-centric evidence that drives programmatic improvements, strategies for scaling and sustaining impact beyond the life of the programme, and practical insights inot how to build effective partnerships for better skills and employment outcomes for youth, especially women and young girls.
 In doing so, we aim to provide valuable insights for stakeholders (particularly practitioners) interested in outcomes-based funding, youth skills, and livelihoods sectors.

-Find more information about the Skill India Bond through the INDIO Impact Bond Dataset.
+Find more information about the Skill India Bond through the INDIGO Impact Bond Dataset.

 Share this event